The Very Best Car Games To Keep You In Top Gear

 It’s not big, but it is yellow and it is a taxi, so come and see if you’re meant for the cab-driving profession by ferrying fares around the local area and earning cash to upgrade your taxi from a bucket to a road beast.

 Zombies.
 Weapons.
 All-terrain vehicles.
 Nuclear holocaust.
 Did I mention Zombies?
-Instead of trying to convey they brilliance of Nuclear Outrun in traditional sentence form, I thought I’d let a list do the talking.
+Instead of trying to convey the brilliance of Nuclear Outrun in traditional sentence form, I thought I’d let a list do the talking (as well as the fact that there is now a Nuclear Outrun for iPhone.
 This distance-based shooting game uses realistic physics and not-so-realistic zombie mutants to bring you one of the most entertaining fusions of genre that you will ever play.